tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播自适应码率_intl_en.md

 3. In the pop-up window, click **Confirm**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/7ce4c285ca40ab72dd62d75e855ea78e.png)

 [](id:modify)
 ## Modifying a Template
 1. Log in to the CSS console.
 Select **Feature Configuration > Adaptive Bitrate** on the left sidebar.
 2. Select the target template and click **Edit** on the right to modify it.
 3. After modification, click **Save**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/05ca4a09ac9b73bcaaecdd504c8b4e7e.png)

 [](id:delect)
 ## Deleting a Template
 >!
-If a template has been bound with a domain name, you need to [unbind](#untie) it before deleting the template.
+If a template has been bound to domains, you need to [unbind](#untie) them before you can delete the template.

 1. Log in to the CSS console.
 Select **Feature Configuration > Adaptive Bitrate** on the left sidebar.
-2. Select the target template (make sure it’s not bound with a domain), and click **Delete**.
+2. Select the target template (make sure it’s not bound to a domain), and click **Delete**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/ed74cfb664fd83e67d567a933e848f2f.png)
 3. In the pop-up window, click **Confirm**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/f1b8df196cb97c8787bfd4598dffce5a.png)